Bright Angel Shale: Fossils

 Within the Grand Canyon, the Bright Angel Shale is the most fossiliferous of the five formations that comprise the Tonto Group.
 It contains a variety of body fossils and is rich in trace fossils.
 Overall, when compared with other Middle Cambrian formations in the region, the Bright Angel Shale body fossils are fragmentary and rare.
 Although it is relatively barren regionally of body fossils, individual beds can be rich in complete body fossils.
 Individual beds within the Bright Angel Shale are as productive as many of the other Cambrian formations in the Great Basin and Rocky Mountain regions.
 The Bright Angel Shale has yielded at least 15 species of trilobites and four genera of brachiopods.
 In addition, one genus of hyoliths, four genera of possible marine arthropods, and two species of eocrinoids have been found in it.

 The trace fossils found in the Bright Angel Shale consist of arthropod tracks and trails, worm burrows, and dwelling structures.
 Some of these have been identified at the ichnogenus and ichnospecies level.
 In addition, wrinkle structures have been found within the Bright Angel Shale in the Sumner Butte area.
 They are classified as microbially induced sedimentary structures.

 In addition to the above permineralized body fossils of metazoans, the fossils of non-biomineralized, organic-walled micro-to mesofossils, known as small carbonaceous fossils have been found in the Bright Angel Shale.
 These fossils were extracted from samples of finely laminated, fissile, and moderately micaceous green-gray shale from the lower to middle Bright Angel Shale using hydroflouric acid.
-These small carbonaceous fossils consists of the remains of probable algae, cyanobacteria, crustaceans, molluscs, and priapulids with complex filament- bearing teeth.
+These small carbonaceous fossils consists of the remains of probable algae, cyanobacteria, crustaceans, molluscs, and priapulids (named Kraytdraco) with complex filament-bearing teeth.